Dennis Cometti: Later radio and newspaper career (2008–2021)

-Between 2008 and 2011 Cometti was the lead AFL caller on Saturday afternoons for 3AW, initially alongside Rex Hunt and later Brian Taylor.
+From 2008 to 2011, Cometti was the lead AFL caller on Saturday afternoons for 3AW, initially alongside Rex Hunt and later Brian Taylor.
 In 2009, he also wrote a fortnightly column and weekly blogs for The West Australian newspaper.

-When Cometti revealed he would be joining Triple M in 2012, he was immediately removed from 3AW's lineup to call the 2011 AFL finals series and was replaced by Dwayne Russell.
+When Cometti revealed that he would be joining Triple M in 2012, he was immediately removed from 3AW's lineup to call the 2011 AFL finals series and was replaced by Dwayne Russell.

 Cometti called Saturday afternoon games for Triple M with James Brayshaw, Danny Frawley and Garry Lyon.
 He was voted the nation's top AFL radio caller in a national News Ltd newspaper poll in 2012.

-After retiring from TV commentary, Cometti continued to call matches for Triple M for games in Western Australia with Lachy Reid, Andrew Embley, Xavier Ellis, and his son, Mark, as the statistician.
-Cometti was also involved in the Seven Network's coverage of the WAFL.
+After retiring from television commentary, Cometti continued to call matches for Triple M for games in Western Australia with Lachy Reid, Andrew Embley and Xavier Ellis with his son Mark as the statistician.
+Cometti was also involved in the Seven Network's coverage of the WAFL as an expert commentator.
 In 2021, Cometti announced he would be retiring from broadcasting for good after the Perth-staged 2021 AFL Grand Final.
-In the aftermath of that game, Cometti was inducted into The Western Australian Football League Hall of Fame.
+In the aftermath of that game, Cometti was inducted into the West Australian Football Hall of Fame.

-Cometti-isms

-Cometti is famous for his memorable one-liners, sometimes known as Cometti-isms or Comettiisms.
-Cometti himself has said his humour is derived from his days trying to entertain listeners on the FM radio broadcasts of his early career as well as teenage afternoons firing off wisecracks from the hill at Perth's Leederville Oval.

-The following is an incomplete compendium of Cometti-isms over his 51-year broadcasting career: